ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

 ### Details on Signing Procedure

-- The signing can be carried out either using "wet ink" or a qualified electronic signature:
+The signing can be carried out either using "wet ink" or a qualified electronic signature:
 - For wet ink signing (preferred), submit two physical copies of the signed contract to GHGA Central using the following address:

             DKFZ Heidelberg
             GHGA (German Human Genome-Phenome Archive) - W620 Im Neuenheimer Feld 280
             D-69120 Heidelberg

 - For electronic signing a **qualified electronic signature (QES)** is required in accordance with [Article 3(12) of the eIDAS Regulation (EU) No. 910/2014](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32014R0910) and [Section 126a of the German Civil Code (BGB)](https://www.gesetze-im-internet.de/englisch_bgb/englisch_bgb.html#p1163).
-Such a signature can be provided using certified services like **DocuSign**, **IDnow**, or other providers.
+A QES can be obtained through certified trust service providers such as [FP Sign](https://www.fp-sign.com/), [DocuSign](https://www.docusign.com/), [IDnow](https://www.idnow.io/), or comparable qualified providers.

 ## Details on the GHGA Data Processing Contract